If you want to share this website

 financial information prepared for this purpose is governed by the Generally

-Accepted Accounting Principles (GAAP), which provide consistency in
+Accepted Accounting Principles (GAAP), which provide

 the accountancy data used for purposes of reporting from a company to